open-telemetry/opentelemetry-network/README.md

 metadata.

 This telemetry is then sent to the _reducer_, which enriches and aggregates it.
-The reducer outputs metrics into the OpenTelemetry collector.
+The reducer outputs metrics to the OpenTelemetry collector.

 ## Building the collectors ##